 • Our defensive principles are very simple, and aren’t negotiable.
-We don’t press, zone, trap or run any junk gadget defenses.
+We don’t press, zone, trap or run any junk gadget defenses very often.
 We stay disciplined and become the best on ball and team principled defenders we can be.
 That is the way to make better and college ready players.
-No questions asked.
-We don’t press or foul at the end of the game in order to save our rear ends, that’s an example of putting winning before getting better.
+Any pressing that is done is very limited and used strategically, not on a regular basis.

 • Our kids are expected to treat their parents, coaches, teammates and referees with complete respect.
 Any attitude, reaction to referees, whether it verbal or nonverbal will result in a loss of playing time.
-Furthermore I hold parents to the highest standard of behavior.
+Furthermore we hold parents to the highest standard of behavior.
 We don’t allow or tolerate parents yelling at the refs, their child or the coaches.
-Any of this will result in a loss of playing for their child.
-No one coaching for Team Huddle makes money off of these kids or their parents, and I do not tolerate parents acting inappropriately in any way.
+Any of this will result in a loss of playing time for their child.
+We do not tolerate parents acting inappropriately in any way, college coaches are also recruiting parents.
 If parents can’t follow those expectations their kid is not welcome in the program.

-• Do not, I repeat DO NOT approach me strictly about playing on Team Huddle’s Exposure team or nothing.
-You either want to play for Team Huddle and you trust where I place your daughter and know it’s the best fit for her, or you find somewhere else to play.
-Given my experience and extensive communication with college coaches, it gives me a good idea of what situation is best for each kid, a much better idea than any parent.
-Given that three teams will have kids playing college ball shows that Team Huddle in itself carries plenty of college exposure opportunities as a whole, not just one team.
-Also every team with upperclassman will be in exposure events in the spring and summer.
+• Do not, I repeat DO NOT approach me strictly about playing on Team Huddle’s best teams or nothing.
+You either want to play for Team Huddle and you trust where we place your daughter and know it’s the best fit for her, or you find somewhere else to play.
+Given our experience and extensive communication with college coaches, it gives us a good idea of what situation is best for each kid, a much better idea than any parent.
+Also some player placements aren’t based off of ability but rather availability and need.
+Given that many teams will have kids playing college ball shows that Team Huddle in itself carries plenty of college exposure opportunities as a whole, not just one team.
+Every team with will be in exposure events in the spring and summer.